Employment Opportunities

 The selection process will include a structured interview.
 Applications will be reviewed; structured interview evaluations will be studied; educational and work experience histories will be considered.
 After careful evaluation of the above-mentioned criteria, the appointing authority will appoint the applicant who in the judgment of the appointing authority is best suited for the position.

-INCOME MAINTENANCE CASEWORKER III - Medicaid Unit
+INCOME MAINTENANCE CASEWORKER I - MEDICAID UNIT

-Position Number: 5310146
+Position Number: 5310012

 Closing Date: Open Until Filled